Answering the Most Important Questions about Roadcheck 2026

 What do I get for passing the inspection?

-Vehicles that pass the Level I inspection qualify for a CVSA decal that remains valid for three months.
+Vehicles that pass the inspection qualify for a CVSA decal that remains valid for three months.
 In general, vehicles are not re-inspected within the three months unless they show obvious issues.

 How can carriers best prepare for Roadcheck?